September 7, 2018

 - Be a resident of Posey County, Indiana.

-- Be a graduate of an accredited Posey County or Indiana high school or academy by June 2018.
+- Be a graduate of an accredited Posey County or Indiana high school or academy by June 2019, and begin as a full-time college student in the fall of 2019.

 - Demonstrate high academic achievement in completed course work with at least a 3.5 cumulative grade point average (unweighted 4.0 scale).
 Have either a minimum SAT math and evidence based reading and writing composite score of 1220 or a minimum ACT score of 25.